treshnikov/clean-architecture-template/readme.md

 - Navigate to `dist` directory and run `Taskly.WebApi.exe`

 ## Visual Studio Code tasks
 - The project contains predefined `tasks.json` and `launch.json` files.
-See them to build and run client and server both in Debug and PRelease modes.
+See them to build and run client and server both in Debug and Release modes.

 # Settings
 ## Server